ub-cavas/AutowareAuto/docs/installation/lgsvl.md

 Once the simulation has been created, you can run it by clicking the `Run Simulation` button next to the simulation configuration widget in `Simulations` view.

+@image html images/svl-simulation-start-api.png "Starting the simulation, preset simulations" width=40%
-@image html images/svl-simulation-start.png "Starting the simulation" width=40%
+@image html images/svl-simulation-start.png "Starting the simulation, custom simulations" width=40%

+### Preset simulation
+The _API Ready_ text should appear in the `SVL Simulator` window (not in the browser).

+@image html images/svl-splashscreen-api.png "API Ready simulator view" width=40%

+Congratulations if everything is working up to this point.
+The setup of SVL is completed.
+### Custom simulation
 The Lexus should appear in the `SVL Simulator` window (not in the browser).

 The next step is to control the Lexus and to drive around.
 Press `F1` to see a list of shortcuts and press the cookie button in bottom left corner for more UI controls.